braze-inc/braze-docs/_docs/_partners/advertising_technologies/attribution/singular.md

 ## Facebook and Twitter Attribution Data

 Attribution data for Facebook and Twitter campaigns is __not available through our partners__.
-These media sources do not permit their partners to share attribution data with third-parties and, therefore, our partners __cannot send that data to Braze__.
+These media sources do not permit their partners to share attribution data with third parties and, therefore, our partners __cannot send that data to Braze__.

 [5]: #api-restrictions
 [13]: {{site.baseurl}}/developer_guide/platform_integration_guides/ios/initial_sdk_setup/#optional-idfa-collection